Mansib-eng/Literature-Review/Research Work/Our Paper/README.md

 # 6. Conclusion

-In conclusion, Artificial Intelligence driven approaches to attention assessment have shown remarkable progress, especially in educational and clinical settings.
+In conclusion, Artificial Intelligence powered approaches to attention assessment have shown remarkable progress, especially in educational and clinical settings.
 By using advancements of machine learning techniques alongside varied data sources, such as **EEG signals**, **facial expressions**, and **eye-tracking** researchers have been able to effectively detect attention shifts and also can support the diagnosis of attention-related disorders.
 Despite these advancements, several challenges occur. **Limited sample sizes**, **concerns around data privacy** and **the dependence on specialized hardware** continue to effect broader adoption.
 To move forward, future research should prioritize building more generalizable models, developing larger and more diverse datasets, and advancing multimodal systems.
 These steps will make Artificial Intelligence powered attention assessment tools more accurate, ethical, and applicable in real-world scenarios.